Starting a California LLC is Easy

 Sacramento, CA 95814

-How long does it take to get an LLC approved?
+How long does it take to get a California LLC approved?
 The standard processing time is 5 days.

 Step 4: File the Initial Statement of Information